fieldtrip/website/template/anatomy.md

 tags: template
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Anatomical templates for visualizing source reconstructed activity

 When visualizing source reconstructed activity, one can interpolate the activity maps onto a subject-specific anatomical image, using [ft_sourceinterpolate](/reference/ft_sourceinterpolate).
 Subsequently, the interpolated activity can be spatially normalized (using volumetric normalization) using [ft_volumenormalise](/reference/ft_volumenormalise).
 The activity can also be rendered onto the cortical surface.
 FieldTrip includes a set of template surfaces that have been derived from the Colin27 brain (in MNI152 space) with Freesurfer.
 These surfaces have been derived from the SPM Canonical Brain.